Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Concluding remarks

 It appears that the Mahler entropy gives a useful numerical tool for measuring growth in cluster algebras and dynamical systems with the Laurent property, but so far in rank 2 we have only been able to determine it precisely for the simplest examples defined by (\ref{Fpoly}) with $r=1,2$.
 The numerical results for $r=3,4,5$ suggest that

 but it is not clear that this follows immediately from the exact relation (\ref{mmrec}).
 If it should turn out that, to leading order, the sequence of Mahler measures satisfies a tropical version of the original dynamical system, then this could provide a key to relating it to the dynamics of d-vectors and degree growth, possibly leading to a proof of Conjecture \ref{maincon}.

-A next step in an interesting special case would be to use the analytic formula in \cite{hones4}, expressing the solution of Somos-4 in terms of the Weierstrass sigma function, to give a proof of (\ref{quadms4}) and derive an exact integral formula for the constant $C$.
+A next step in a more interesting case would be to use the analytic formula in \cite{hones4}, expressing the solution of Somos-4 in terms of the Weierstrass sigma function, to give a proof of the conjectured asymptotics (\ref{quadms4}), by deriving an exact integral formula for the constant $C$.
+So far we have merely indicated a possible way to go about this, using the expression (\ref{s4asy}), and we propose to leave the detailed analysis for future work.

 It is interesting that all of the Mahler measures of cluster variables that we have been able to evaluate explicitly so far are written in terms of the Bloch-Wigner dilogarithm with algebraic arguments, similar to the examples in \cite{lalin}, which are related to volumes of hyperbolic polytopes.
-Given the connections between cluster algebras and Teichmuller theory, it is tempting to suggest that there should be a deeper explanation for this phenomenon.
+Given the connections between cluster algebras and Teichm\"uller theory, it is tempting to suggest that there should be a deeper explanation for this phenomenon.

 \textbf{Acknowledgments:} This research was supported by Fellowship EP/M004333/1 from the Engineering \& Physical Sciences Research Council, UK, and grant IEC\textbackslash R3\textbackslash 193024 from the Royal Society.
-The corresponding author states that there is no conflict of interest.
+On behalf of all authors, the corresponding author states that there is no conflict of interest.